jdittrich/userNeedResearchBook/text/dataAnalysis.md

-This is a rather simplified overview of the process: In contrast to this example, you will as well spend time searching through data, rewriting theme titles and may need as well to step back or just sleep over it to find a good new way to make sense of your data.
+This is a rather simplified overview of the process: In contrast to this example, you will as well spend time searching through data, rewriting theme titles and may need to step back or just sleep over it to find a good new way to make sense of your data.

 ### Create meaningful groups

 I already talked about grouping notes by shared themes.
-The question is: What is a *meaningful* theme?
+But what is a *meaningful* theme?

-One method to group notes and to derive a theme would be going through the notes and see which utterances and observations mention the same thing or the same assessment.
+One method to group notes and to derive a theme would be going through the notes and see which utterances and observations mention the *same thing* or make the *same assessment*.
 Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mentioning »good«  belong to one theme and get the title »good things«.

-> Let’s say we gathered this data (among others) in research on Do-It-Yourself-Work (DIY)
+> Let’s say, we gathered this data (among others) in research on Do-It-Yourself-Work (DIY)
 >
 > - The shelf looks not as neat as a bought one, but it is mine
 > - When it is broken and I need to get to work I can fix my bike quickly
 > - The cabinet’s door was loose.
 It annoyed me, so I repaired it.
 > - I look at the assembled bike and think: nobody else has the same
 >
-> If we put the notes which mention the same things in the same group we get these two groups:
+> If we put the notes which mention the same things in the same group, we get these two groups:
 >
 > **Theme: Bikes**
 >